Best Paw Patrol Toys for 5 Year Olds

 Oversized wheels | Includes figure and projectile launcher | Ages 3+

-A few reviews mention that this vehicle does not always fit properly with the larger Rescue Wheels tower playset’s loop feature, so if you already own that tower, it is worth checking compatibility before assuming it will work the same way the other Rescue Wheels vehicles do.
+Skip it if you already own the larger Rescue Wheels tower playset.
+A few reviews mention this vehicle does not always fit properly with that tower’s loop feature, so it is worth checking compatibility before assuming it works the same way the other Rescue Wheels vehicles do.

-Buying Guide: What to Look for When Choosing Paw Patrol Toys
+What to Keep in Mind When Choosing Paw Patrol Toys

 When picking the best Paw Patrol toys for 5 year olds, a few things make a real difference in how much use the toy actually gets.